Skip to menu Skip to content Skip to footer

 Dear Deb

 First up, I’m not even sure the concept of a ‘former self’ makes sense.
 I do think what you choose makes all the difference in the world to me now.
 But are you identical with me?
 We don’t have a single cell in common anymore, and I’m not sure what else holds us together over time.
-We’re a bit like a river, you and I, and you can’t step in us twice, as Heraclitus said, and you wouldn’t want to, say I. Regret is the principal obstacle to happiness, and you can’t change the past.
-(So what exactly is the point of my trying to give you advice?
+We’re a bit like a river, you and me, and you can’t step in us twice, as Heraclitus said, and you wouldn’t want to, say I. Don’t obsess about what your past selves have done.
+Learn from them but remember, regret is the principal obstacle to happiness and you can’t change the past.
+(So, what exactly is the point of my trying to give you advice?
 Hmmm…)

 From an early age, you are fascinated by humour.
-There is no greater high for you than making someone laugh.
+There is no greater buzz for you than making someone laugh.
 It costs you.
 Your grade 2 report card sums up it up in one sentence: “I don’t know how Deborah manages to finish all her work and disrupt the ENTIRE class.”
-By grade 5, you are a connoisseur of soap from having had your mouth washed out so many times for irreverent, ‘colourful’ language.
-(Sunlight is the worst, you say; tastes like vomit.)
+By grade 5, you are a connoisseur of soap having had your mouth washed out so many times for irreverent, ‘colourful’ language.
+Sunlight is the worst, you say; it tastes like vomit.
 As an undergraduate, you join The Cane Toad Times, a satirical, counterculture magazine, driving comedic nails into the legitimacy coffin of a government run by a linguistically challenged peanut farmer and his cronies.
 (This is a transformative experience – do not skip this part!)

 What is philosophy but humour in the service of truth and justice?
-You will use gentle ridicule to help men who say things to you like “women are not biologically capable of doing philosophy” see that they are being, well, ridiculous.
-It won’t always work and you won’t always be ‘gentle’.
-C’est la vie!
+Or all the jokes no one understands?
+You will use gentle ridicule to help men who say things to you like “it’s too bad women are not biologically capable of doing philosophy” see that they are being, well, ridiculous.
+It won’t always work, and you won’t always be ‘gentle’.
+C’est la vie.
+C’est la guerre.
 Having difficult conversations is something you will struggle with, but someone has to do it!

-I’m not sure I am the best to give you ‘career advice’ because like that river that ‘don’t know where it’s flowing’, to quote The Boss, I have never really pursued a career as such.
-Mind you, ‘career’ is only a 17th century invention and anything that new has to be taken with a grain of salt.
-So here is my non-career-but-still-hopefully-good advice.
+I’m not sure I am the best to give you ‘career advice’ because like that river that ‘don’t know where it’s flowing’, to quote The Boss, I have never really pursued a career for the sake of a career.
+Mind you, the term ‘career’ is only a 17th century invention and anything that new has to be taken with a grain of salt.
+So here is my non-career-but-still-hopefully-useful advice.

 Seek to add value and the rest will come